 Instead of using tons of flour or starch, I use either beef gelatin or agar agar powder (a plant based thickener) to make my Paleo Cold Tofu Substitute recipe.
 You will not taste the beef gelatin flavor because it’s in very small quantity instead, the nutty flavor from cashew or macadamia nuts will hit your taste buds first, followed by an almost nut butter cream-ish flavor that melts in your mouth.

 The texture of this Japanese-inspired Paleo Cold Tofu is different from the real tofu or Burmese chickpea tofu (AKA Shan tofu) that’s made from chickpeas.
-It has tofu-like spring/little bouncy texture like we are familiar with but is more satiating and creamy.
-My husband, Nate, who is not a tofu fan and even he loves and asks for this Paleo Cold Tofu salad all the time (see picture below).
+It has a tofu-like bouncy texture that we are familiar with but is more satiating and creamy.
+My husband, Nate, is not a tofu fan and even he loves and asks for this Paleo Cold Tofu salad all the time (see picture below).

 You can use any salad dressing you want.
 My favorite is my Paleo/Whole30 Thai No Peanut ‘Peanut’ Sauce.
-They are match made in heaven !
-The nutty flavored Paleo tofu, paired with creamy and naturally sweet Paleo Thai ‘peanut’ sauce is absolutely delicious !
-Add some chopped tomatoes, scallions, cilantro (optional), and mixed baby greens…voila !
-You’ll have a bowl of Paleo Cold Tofu Salad in no time !
+They are a match made in heaven!
+The nutty-flavored Paleo tofu, paired with creamy and naturally sweet Paleo Thai ‘peanut’ sauce is absolutely delicious!
+Add some chopped tomatoes, scallions, cilantro (optional), and mixed baby greens…voila!
+You’ll have a bowl of Paleo Cold Tofu Salad in no time!